 OTC transactions are trades made with another individual – generally via a broker who manages negotiations.
-This is the favored method for those seeking to buy very large sums of Bitcoin (i.e. in the hundreds of thousands or millions of dollars worth).
+This is the favored method for those seeking to buy substantial sums of Bitcoin (i.e., in the hundreds of thousands or millions of dollars worth).
 This is because exchanges don’t have the liquidity to facilitate such large transactions.

 Although OTC trades aren’t regulated like exchanges, a reputable broker will ensure that no fraud occurs.
-Some high profile brokers include China-based Richfund, New York’s Genesis Global Trading, and London-based Bitstocks.
+Some high profile brokers include China-based Richfund, New York’s Genesis Global Trading, and London-based Bitstocks.credit.

 For the ordinary Bitcoin user, exchanges, such as Coinbase, Coinmama, or itBit are the safest and easiest way to procure Bitcoin.
-In order to avoid foreign exchange fees, it is best to buy from an exchange in your country, which will typically be directly integrated with local banks.
+To avoid foreign exchange fees, it’s best to buy from an exchange in your country, which are typically directly integrated with local banks.

-Exchanges are extremely easy to navigate.
+Exchanges are straightforward to navigate.
 You just go to the website and follow the sign-up instructions, and you can get started buying Bitcoin right away.